erichardy/iuem.photorepository/README.rst

 1- extend metadatas for a finer grain research and selection

-2- spread metadatas folder to the contained objects
+2- spread folders metadatas to contained objects

 This product aim to make your entire plone site dedicated for photos/images repository.
 Large use of archetypes.schemaextender is done to extend metadatas of folder and images.
 So _ALL_ folders and images are extended.

-When you add a new folder or image, you can use metadatas already included in the vocabularies (like a thesorus) or add new values which are included in the vocabularies when you save your new object.
+When you add a new folder or image, you can use metadatas already included in the vocabularies (like a thesorus) or add new values which are added to the vocabularies when you save your new object.

-collective.quickupload is a dependency of this product because we want that the users upload photos easily.
+collective.quickupload is a dependency of this product because we want that the photos upload easy for users.
 When this process is used, it's a good idea to spread the container metadatas to the inserted photos.

 Because eea.facetednavigation seems to be very good tool to browse the database,